 Head out on a light hike in the Eastern Serengeti Ecosystem this morning.
 Being out on the plains on foot at this time of day is magical.
 Afterwards, visit a Community Development Project, including a school, teachers' housing, and medical dispensary to learn how tourism can impact the community in positive ways through collaboration and understanding.
 Following a delicious home-cooked lunch with amazing views at camp, learn about the semi-nomadic culture of the Maasai by visiting a boma, which is a settlement of circular mud-and-dung Maasai homes.
 Many Maasai still roam the plains of northern Tanzania with their herds of cattle, maintaining their traditions while adapting to new ways of life.
 Learn more about their extraordinary culture as you tour the boma and take in the scenes of village life.
 After dinner, take to the plains and wilds after dark for a night drive in the Eastern Serengeti Ecosystem.
 Night drives offer thrills and possible sightings of nocturnal creatures, such as spring hares, aardvarks, and porcupines.
 More than anything, the night drive offers an adventure few travelers in Tanzania have the chance to experience.
 Eastern Serengeti Nyumba (B,L,D)

 Today drive deep into the heart of the central Serengeti, which is famous for its large number of lion, leopard, cheetah and a vast array of herbivores.
 After lunch at the new camp, spend time with a women’s weaving co-op that sells excellent sisal baskets and crafts.
 Weaving skills are passed down through the generations, and the quality of even the most humble objects, such as bowls or brooms, is remarkable.
 Around dusk, go on a late afternoon walk around camp and enjoy the sunset.
 You may see signs of wildlife in the area by identifying spoor, searching for broken branches, and finding animal tracks in the sandy soil.
-Central Serengeti Nyumba (B,L,D)
+Southern Serengeti Nyumba (B,L,D)